 \begin{example} Let $\widetilde{Y} = \sigma_2(\PP^1 \times \PP^1 \times \PP^1 \times \PP^1 \times \PP^1) \subseteq \PP^{31}$.
 We find that $\deg(\widetilde{Y}) = 3256$, using the commands below:

-In \cite[Theorem 4.1]{Rai}, it is proven via representation theory and combinatorics that the prime ideal $J$ of $\widetilde{Y}$ is generated by the $3 \times 3$ minors of all flattenings of $2^{\times 5}$ tensors, so we can confirm that $\deg(J) = 3256$.
-However, the naive attempt to compute the degree of $\widetilde{Y}$ symbolically by taking the kernel of a ring map -- from a polynomial ring in 32 variables -- has no hope of finishing in any reasonable amount of time.
+From \cite[Theorem 4.1]{Rai}, it is known that the prime ideal $J$ of $\widetilde{Y}$ is generated by the $3 \times 3$ minors of all flattenings of $2^{\times 5}$ tensors, so we can confirm that $\deg(J) = 3256$.
+However, the naive attempt to compute the degree of $\widetilde{Y}$ symbolically by taking the kernel of a ring map---from a polynomial ring in 32 variables---has no hope of finishing in any reasonable amount of time.